-I have found the Bill Chadwick’s Google Maps Demos website, that includes the sample of WGS-84 coordinate grids for Google Maps (Pic.
+I have found Bill Chadwick’s Google Maps Demos website, that includes the sample of WGS-84 coordinate grids for Google Maps (Pic.
 11)…

-… although map is quite small itself and not necessarily I would like to see the Southampton area.
-Obviously I can always drag the map to different area, but if you wish to see the WGS-84 coordinates on Google Maps fir example in Australia?
-You would be really patient when zoom out and next drag your map until you reach your area, then zoom in.
+… although the map is quite small itself and not necessarily I would like to see the Southampton area.
+Obviously, I can always drag the map to a different area, but if you wish to see the WGS-84 coordinates on Google Maps for example in Australia?
+You would be really patient when zooming out and next drag your map until you reach your area, then zoom in.
 A lot of things to do I am afraid.
 I can show you maybe not the quickest way to make it, but I can assure you, that your map won’t be touched again.

 Having this map open you have to make a few steps to adjust this Google Map for your needs:

 You should receive the HTML code, that builds this Google Map page (Pic.
 12).

 Otherwise, you can do as per the pic.
 12 and add the prefix “View-source:” to your http:// address.
 The result will be the same.
 Look now what should be next.
 I assume, that you have one of the web editors.
 I have the Notepad ++, so I will show the next steps in this software.

 2. Select a whole HTML code from this web source and copy.

 3. Next, paste it into the Notepad ++ new file (Pic.
 13) and save it as an HTML document (Pic.
 14).

-At the outcome you should have a new .html file sorted with a different colours depends on the code.
+At the outcome you should have a new .html file sorted with different colours depends on the code.
 (Pic.
 15).

 center: new google.maps.LatLng(51, -1), zoom: 10, maxZoom: 21, mapTypeId: google.maps.MapTypeId.SATELLITE,

 If you wish to change your Google Map to road map remove the SATELLITE and put ROADMAP.

-OK Now you can thing, that everything is done.
-You are opening the newly created map and unfortunately there is no cordinate grids there.
-So do you think, that my advise was a rubbish? 😉
+OK Now you can think, that everything is done.
+You are opening the newly created map and unfortunately, there are no coordinate grids there.
+So do you think, that my advice was rubbish? 😉